axisgroup/evaluation-toolkit/1.Follow-best-practices/README.md

 Use this framework to make decisions on typeface (serifs vs. sans serif), font size, and color.

-Additionally, to ensure comprehension the system should speak the users' language, with words, phrases and concepts familiar to the user, rather than system-oriented term.s
+Additionally, to ensure comprehension the system should speak the users' language, with words, phrases and concepts familiar to the user, rather than system-oriented terms.

 ![Readability](https://image.slidesharecdn.com/uxcontentstrategy-170203135225/95/ux-content-strategy-41-638.jpg?cb=1486130842)